-Letter: Family’s plight highlights need for stronger safety net
+Letter: Family plight shows need for better safety net

 Re: The Dec.
 9 Detroit News story “Homelessness, asthma force family to give up children”: The story of Siretha Lattimore, Dwayne Cole and their son Malik, is unfortunately, not unique in Michigan or throughout the nation.
 The experiences of this family are all too common in today’s child welfare system.